mattbalmer/consolecowboy/GAME.md

 ### Inventory

 A list of items that the Player, a Daemon, or Installation may contain.
 Daemons and Installations may have a max inventory size, and some items have a maximum stack size.
 Each "stack" represents 1GB of "storage", and a max inventory size is represented in total GB that the inventory holder can contain.

+### Implants

+Augment the Player's Stats, and sometimes the commands, programs, or scripts a player has access to.
+Can never allow new commands, programs, or scripts to be used, only modify behavior of existing ones.
+EG. may boost stats or give perks to info reveal (ie "allows player to better analyze the data received" or something like this)